 As the mind becomes focused, we take better care of ourselves.
 The use of alcohol, stimulants, and emotional eating can be trimmed away.
 There is a natural draw towards better rest, keeping positive company, and healthy nutrition.
 The lifestyle changes that accompany meditation practice create a shift in how our genome expresses itself.
 We literally “flip switches on” the DNA molecule that have powerful positive effects.
 Benefits of this epigenetic effect include reduced inflammation, maintenance of the telomere length, and reduced risk of cancer.
 Consistent rest and regular exercise are two habits that cause our DNA to strengthen the immune system.
 A strong immune system is able to fight pathogens from the environment.
 We become more resistant to colds, flu, and harmful bacteria.

 Your personal relationships become infused with more meaning

-After my first Vipassana Meditation training I realized how hard each individual’s personal journey is.
+After my first Vipassana Meditation training, I realized how hard each individual’s personal journey is.
 We each have different fears, limiting beliefs, and personal traumas from childhood.
 After Vipassana, I started being less judgemental towards others.
 I became more loving and accepting.
 Anger took a back burner to compassion.
 When we understand that each living being is on their own personal, ancient journey, with a unique set of challenges, we take things less personally.
 I am not as easily offended by other people’s actions and ideas as I once was.
 When we study the mind through direct observation, we can develop a great deal of compassion for others.
-After many years of practice, I now have a respect for all living beings on our shared planet.
+After many years of practice, I now have respect for all living beings on our shared planet.
 Daily practice is a reminder to treat people with kindness.